Daniloel/COLSTRAT/pull_request_template.md

 what did you do?
 - [ ] Create
 - [ ] Edit
+- [ ] Delete
 - [ ] Resolve

-how i prove it?
-describe the user do it
+describe the changes and why u do it